alberto56/dcycleblog/kubernetes/08-drupal-helm/index.md

 **Services** define your application as an abstraction layer: underlying resources (storage, computing power) may die or change; your service will always be available.
 In the above example, we have created a database service, and a Drupal service (the Drupal codebase along with a webserver).
 The external IP of the LoadBalancer service is how we'll access Drupal.
 In the above example, the external IP is `<pending>`; rerun `kubectl get services` until you see an external IP for the LoadBalancer service.
 When I tried this I got `138.197.224.150`, so **after waiting five minutes for things to warm up**, when I used a browser to visit http://138.197.224.150, I saw an actual running Drupal site.
 Yay!
 If after fifteen minutes you're still not seeing a Drupal site, you might have a problem; if you see your Drupal site, let's move on!

+If you are not seeing a Drupal site here, it might be useful to visit the DigitalOcean Kubernetes dashboard to see if all your resources have deployed successfully.
+Adding resources (nodes) to your Kubernetes cluster via the DigitalOcean website might be helpful here.

 First things first
 -----